wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 this eventually yields \num{6177} valid substitutions.^[ Manually coding a random subset of 100 substitutions to evaluate this last filter showed that 84 were true negatives, 5 were false positives, and 11 true positives, giving a recall score of .688.
 Precision was evaluated over a random subset of 100 *kept* substitutions, showing a score of .87.
-Finally, note that excluding minor spelling changes does not bias our use of orthographic neighborhood density as a feature: out of the first 100 substitutions coded for recall, those with Levenshtein distance equal to 1 [which is what orthographic neighborhood density codes, @marian_clearpond:_2012] were all typos or UK/US spelling changes, neither of which are relevant for this study.
+Finally, note that excluding minor spelling changes does not bias our use of orthographic neighbourhood density as a feature: out of the first 100 substitutions coded for recall, those with Levenshtein distance equal to 1 [which is what orthographic neighbourhood density codes, @marian_clearpond:_2012] were all typos or UK/US spelling changes, neither of which are relevant for this study.
 ]

 ## Results